Term | Term Start | Term End | Last Date for 100% Tuition Refund |

 Complete a FAFSA for the academic year in which you will be enrolled and enter the SCC school code 017027.
 The academic year runs from the beginning of fall through the end of summer.
 You must submit a FAFSA for each year you will be enrolled.

-For instance, if you intend to enroll in a summer 2024 course and a fall 2024 course, you need to submit both a 2023-24 FAFSA and a 2024-25 FAFSA.
-See the FAFSA website for details and deadlines.
+For instance, if you intend to enroll in a spring or summer 2025 course and a fall 2025 course, you need to submit both a 2024-25 FAFSA and a 2025-26 FAFSA.
+Submission of all required materials by the priority deadlines below will ensure processing of an award offer before the term begins.

 Term |